-The leverage ratio according to Article 429 CRR is calculated according to Article 499 (1) point (a) CRR (in consideration of transitional regulations for Tier 1 capital) and according to Article 499 (1) point (b) CRR (fully phased in the definition of Tier 1 capital) for regulatory purposes and reported to the regulators on a quarterly basis.
+The leverage ratio according to Article 429 CRR is calculated for regulatory purposes and reported to the regulators on a quarterly basis.
 As of 30 June 2021, the calculation was adapted to the new requirements of CRR2, which caused only minor changes in the quote.

-Regulation (EU) 2019/876 (Capital Requirements Regulation - CRR2) amending Regulation (EU) No 575/2013, with the application date 28 June 2021, sets the Tier 1 capital-based leverage ratio requirement at 3% for all EU banks as per the EBA's recommendation (Article 92 (d)).
+Regulation (EU) 2019/876 (Capital Requirements Regulation - CRR2) amending Regulation (EU) No 575/2013, with the application date 28 June 2021, sets the Tier 1 capital-based leverage ratio requirement at 3% for all EU banks as per the EBA's recommendation (Article 92 [d]).